anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

     - wc -l hello.txt: Prints number of lines in hello.txt

 - cut: If we have a file in the form of a table and we want to return a specific column this is used.
     - cut f3 table.txt: Prints 3rd column in the table.
-Condition - columns must be separated by tabs
+Condition - columns must be separated by tabs.
+Here f is field separator
     - cut f1-3 table.txt: Prints columns 1-3.
 Condition - columns must be separated by tabs
     - cut -d" " f1-3 table.txt: Prints columns 1-3 where columns are separated by single space. -d is delimiter flag.
     - cut -d";" f1 table.txt: Prints first col of table where cols are separated by ;.